500-Year-Old Prophecy By ‘Italian Nostradamus’ Comes True, Sparks Fears Of Supervolcano Apocalypse

 Some believe that the reference in Tafuri’s prophecy to “two flashes in the sky,” following two days of snow in Salento, could be a reference to the flash of a supervolcano eruption.

-The Inquisitr reported earlier on January 3 that scientists warned that supervolanco Campi Flegrei located beneath the city of Naples was showing signs of imminent eruption which could cause Earth -wide destruction comparable with a large asteroid impact event.
+The Inquisitr reported earlier on January 3 that scientists warned that supervolcano Campi Flegrei located beneath the city of Naples was showing signs of imminent eruption which could cause Earth -wide destruction comparable with a large asteroid impact event.

 Researchers believe that the last time Campi Flegrei erupted 39,000 years ago it triggered a “volcanic winter” across the world.
 The “volcanic winter” may have led to the extinction of the Neanderthals, some scientists believe.